 The cuts are so dramatic that we’ve seen a lot of concern in our community about what this will mean for Tucson teens.
 In a recent Arizona Daily Star article, “Feds cutting Tucson teen-pregnancy prevention funds,” reporter Stephanie Innes covers the cuts and the disappointment the school district, program providers, and most of all the teens.

 “It makes me pretty sad, honestly.
 I am disappointed,” said 17-year-old member Miranda Escobar, a senior at Tucson High Magnet School.
 “Kids need information and resources to help themselves,” she said.
 “I didn’t get much information until I joined the Youth Advisory Council.
 My family members gave me books.”

 Miranda Escobar serves on our Youth Advisory Council (YAC).
-She's one of the teens dedicating her time to make a difference for her peers.
+She’s one of the teens dedicating her time to make a difference for her peers.
 The YAC is an intense commitment.
-Teens apply to serve on the council, go through a formal interview by current members, and then dedicate quite a few weekends to a year of work.
+Teens apply to serve on the council, go through a formal interview with current members, and then dedicate quite a few weekends to a year of work.
 Members of the Youth Advisory Council will work an average of 160 hours a year, attending meetings held twice per month (one Saturday and one Sunday), and further commit to:

 - Attend a two-day retreat to learn about sexual health and substance abuse;

 - Present at an adolescent health conference for teachers, foster parents, and professionals in the field;